boschresearch/statestream/docs/network_specification.md

 Every item (NPs, SPs, PLASTs and IFs) has a 'device' parameter, which is set to 'cpu' by default.
 It can be set, for example, to 'gpu:0' to shift the computations of this item onto 'GPU0'.

+Every item has an optional 'at start' parameter, which determines its initial state.
+By default all items are in the running state '0'.
+To turn off a certain item at start, 'at start' can be set to '2'.

 Prior to instantiation of the network's structure in multiple processes, some sanity checks are performed using **statestream.meta.network.is_sane()**.

 For examples, please see the examples folder.